Luucko/ErasmusGo/doc/Plan.md

 - **Goal**: Show a list of student discounts.
 - **Preconditions**: Discounts are predefined in the database.
 - **Main Flow**:
-  1. Student accesses the "Discounts" section.
+  1. Student accesses the "Student Discounts" section inside the "Transportation & Discounts" category.
   2. App displays a categorized list of discounts (e.g., food, transport, activities).
 - **Postconditions**: Student views discount information.